This here is the second half of the Jack Kirby’s Challengers of the Unknown team profile.

 The time wizard affair !

-Small gangs of Ancient Egyptians and Ancient Greeks showed up to steal supplies such as telescopes and airplanes.
+Small gangs of Ancient Egyptians and Ancient Greeks stole supplies such as telescopes and airplanes.
 One was captured, and the Challengers took him to what the time-displaced man called the “Island of the Wizard”.

 After some misadventures in Ancient Egypt and Ancient Greece, the Challs deduced Tiko’s plan.
 He was offering technological gifts to ancient sages who allegedly could predict the future.
 From there, the Challengers intuited that Tiko would deal with Nostradamus.